 Why You'll Love This Flat Iron Steak Recipe

-- Super simple.
-All you need to do is mix up the delicious marinade ingredients, pour it over the steak, then let it sit for at least an hour.
-Cooking it is just as easy – this flat iron steak recipe is truly a no-fuss way to enjoy steak at home!
+- Super simple: All you need to do is mix up the delicious marinade ingredients in a small bowl, pour it over the steak, then let it sit for at least an hour.
+Cooking it is just as easy - this flat iron steak recipe is truly a no-fuss way to enjoy steak at home!

-- Great budget option.
-It’s no secret steak can get expensive.
-There are so many different cuts to choose from, but what’s great about flat iron steak is that you get all the incredible flavor without breaking the bank.
+- Great budget option: It's no secret steak can get expensive.
+There are so many different cuts to choose from, but what's great about flat iron steak is that you get all the incredible flavor without breaking the bank - all while delivering a restaurant-worthy steak that home cooks can master.

 For the Marinade